xenit-eu/alfresco-health-processor/README.md

 ## Extension points

 Besides out of the box functionality, it is very easy to provide custom plugins and reporters.
-All the `HealthProcessorPlugin` or `HealthReporter` implementations available in the Spring context will be detected and used by the Health Processor platform.
+All the `HealthProcessorPlugin`, `HealthFixerPlugin` and `HealthReporter` implementations available in the Spring context will be detected and used by the Health Processor platform.

 The API, containing required interfaces and helpful classes is available in Maven Central and can be added as a